+- I. Facility

 - a.
-Simple floor plan with approximate measurements and square footage. - b.
-Clear, color pictures of the following: - (1) Exterior signage. - (2) Building exterior. - (3) All classrooms utilized for massage classes. - (4) All areas utilized for student massage clinic.
+Simple floor plan with approximate measurements and square footage.

+- b.
+Clear, color pictures of the following:

+- (1) Exterior signage.

+- (2) Building exterior.

+- (3) All classrooms utilized for massage classes.

+- (4) All areas utilized for student massage clinic.

+- J. Advertising

+- a.
 Copies of online and print advertisements and marketing materials related to the massage program within the last 6 months.